 I have found that after dancing to two songs we are all smiling, laughing, and huffing and puffing.
 Our bodies are getting the movement they need for healthy joints, organs, and muscles.
 Our minds are receiving oxygen and releasing chemicals needed for improved mood and sleep, and I feel more capable psychologically to finish my afternoon as ‘mum’.

 This movement activity could include a virtual element by dancing with family and friends at the same time via Zoom or Skype.
-You can also record your dance moves as a way to keep happy memories for those moments during social isolation when you need to reflect back on fun times.
+You can also record your dance moves to keep happy memories for those moments during social isolation when you need to reflect on fun times.

 ACTIVITY 4 - Paint or draw with chalk to music